goodrobots/devFrame/docs/_docs/21-ardupilot-setup.md

 - Reboot the PixRacer
 - Plug in flight battery and check values in Mission Planner.

 Note - In order to obtain correct voltage and current values it is important to [calibrate](https://ardupilot.org/copter/docs/common-power-module-configuration-in-mission-planner.html#calibration) your power module.
 A power analyzer, or similar device, will be required.
-The video shows how to measure current with props reversed.
+The video on the wiki shows how to measure current with props reversed.
 If you use that method please be careful.
 {: .notice--primary}

 ## Motor and ESC Setup
-- You should have your ESC's plugged into the PixRacer from a previous step.
+- You should have your ESC's plugged into the PixRacer's PWM output ports from a previous step.
 Now is a good time to [double-check](https://ardupilot.org/copter/docs/connect-escs-and-motors.html#motor-order-diagrams).
 - [Configure](https://ardupilot.org/copter/docs/common-dshot-blheli32-telemetry.html#connecting-your-escs-for-use-with-dshot-protocol-and-blheli-32-features) ArduCopter for DShot and BLHeli32 support.
   - MOT_PWM_TYPE = 4 = DShot
   - SERVO_BLH_AUTO = 1